Oreire/kube-eks-dep/README.md

 # kube-eks-dep
-Deployment of Containerized Web Application on AWS EKS Using Terraform and GitHub Actions updated policy to allo the effective creation of eks clustyer and associated services:
+Deployment of Containerized Web Application on AWS EKS Using Terraform and GitHub Actions updated policy to allow the effective creation of eks clustyer and associated services:

 {
   "Version": "2012-10-17",